 ASK FOR HELP

 Asking for help may not be an option as your support circle may be small or it’s solely you, ask.
 For.
 Help.
 What if you don’t have a support system?
 If no one is willing to help you, seek out help.
 Find child care for a few hours a week.
 There are many programs that will also ASSIST IN THE COST OF DAYCARE! ( look into it as every state is different)

 SPEND ONE-ON-ONE TIME WITH YOUR KIDS

-One of my all time favorite things to do with my daughters is to be outside with them.
-This past winter was hard on my inner depression so if I found myself feeling too cooped up or like I wanted to sleep all day everyday, I forced myself to sit my happy ass outside for at least 20 minutes.
+One of my all-time favorite things to do with my daughters is to be outside with them.
+This past winter was hard on my inner depression so if I found myself feeling too cooped up or like I wanted to sleep all day every day, I forced myself to sit my happy ass outside for at least 20 minutes.
 Something about the fresh air to reset your chaotic mindset.
 Now that the weather is getting nicer here in Maine, it’s easier to be outside.
 Try to get outside with your little ones.
-Break them away from their tablets and YouTube shows and introduce them to Red Rover, kick ball, Marco Polo, etc. Teach them what our childhood was like, but better.
+Break them away from their tablets and YouTube shows and introduces them to Red Rover, kickball, Marco Polo, etc. Teach them what our childhood was like, but better.

 I have a challenge for you.
 Instead of walking around looking at the ground, smile at each person you walk by.
 You’ll be surprised at how differently people react to you when you’re not in constant resting bitch face mode.

 “Finish each day and be done with it.
 You have done what you could.
 Some blunders and absurdities no doubt crept in; forget them as soon as you can.
 Tomorrow is a new day; begin it well and serenely and with too high a spirit to be cumbered with your old nonsense.”